servo/servo/tests/wpt/webgl/tests/test-guidelines.md

     Each folder has a 00_test_list.txt file that lists the test in that folder.
     Each new test should be prefixed with the option `--min-version <version>` where version is 1 more than the newest official version.
-At the time of this writing all new tests should be prefixed with `--min-version 1.0.4`
+At the time of this writing all new tests should be prefixed with `--min-version 1.0.4` or `--min-version 2.0.1`.